kensanata/mastodon-archive/README.md

 # Alternatives

-There are two kinds of alternatives to `mastodon-backup`:
+There are two kinds of alternatives:

 1. Solutions that extract your public toots from your profile, e.g.
    [https://octodon.social/@kensanata](https://octodon.social/@kensanata).